 Why Should I Care about Hard Inquiries?

-And here’s another shocker – A hard inquiry can stay on your report for up to two years, but its impact will diminish well before then.
+A hard inquiry can stay on your report for up to two years, but its impact will diminish well before then.

 Three Steps to Have Hard Inquiries Removed From Your Credit Report

-Since a hard inquiry can impact your score, let’s talk about legitimate ways of how to remove hard inquiries from your credit report.
+Let’s talk about legitimate ways to remove hard inquiries from your credit report.

 1. Review Your Credit Reports for Free